 We initially got a swing set like this at our local shopping market, but we always wanted a big wooden structure like this.
 As luck would have it, we knew someone getting rid of one for free!
 It took three guys seven hours to take apart and put back together, but it has been perfect for our older children.

-For a brief time in my childhood I remember having electric cars, and my brother and I LOVED them!
-We now have an electric dune buggy, jeep, and mini four wheeler for our kids, and they get used every time we go outside.
+For a brief time in my childhood I remember having a battery powered car, and my brother and I LOVED them!
+We now have an dune buggy, jeep, and mini four wheeler for our kids, and they get used every time we go outside.
 This is the 3rd summer we’ve had them, and with the exception of some new rechargeable batteries, they have held up very well.

 12. Water Pouring Station